Conformal Structure of Autonomous Leray-Lions Equations in the Plane and Linearisation by Hodograph Transform: Introduction and Motivation

 Given these examples one can ask if it is always possible to find a homeomorphism $\Phi$ such that the complex field $F=\Phi(u_z)$ solves an elliptic $\C$-quasilinear Beltrami equation if $u$ is a solution of \eqref{eq:LL}?

 Assuming for now the existence of such a $\Phi$ it follows that $F$ would solve a $\C$-quasilinear equation of the form

-If we assume that $u$ solves \eqref{eq:LL} on an open set $U\subset \C$ we also need to assume here, to get a viable theory, we that $\vert \gamma(F(z))\vert\leq k<1$ on any relatively compact set $V\subset U$.
-If this holds we call $\gamma(F)$ \emph{the conformal structure} associated the structure field $\A$.
+If we assume that $u$ solves \eqref{eq:LL} on an open set $U\subset \C$ we also need to assume here, to get a viable theory, that $\vert \gamma(F(z))\vert\leq k_V<1$ on any relatively compact set $V\subset U$.
+If this holds we call $\gamma$ \emph{the conformal Beltrami coefficient} associated the structure field $\A$.

-We may now apply the Stoilow factorization which says that every solution $F$ of \eqref{eq:CB} is of the form
+We may now apply the Stoilow factorization which says that every solution $F$ of \eqref{eq:CB1} is of the form

 where $h$ is a holomorphic function and $\chi$ is a homeomorphic solution to